munkireport/munkireport-php/users/README.md

 Users are defined by a file called `username.yml`
-This file should contain the password hash called `password_hash` You can generate password hashes by visiting `index.php?/auth/generate`
+This file should contain the password hash called `password_hash` You can generate these files by visiting `index.php?/auth/generate`

 ## Example: